-User adoption, otherwise known as onboarding, is a process whereby new users adopt a product (or service) and commit to using it.
-They’ve left their previous product behind and actively decided to adopt a new system that is much more efficient and effective at helping them achieve their goal.
+User adoption, otherwise known as user onboarding, is a process where new users adopt a product (or service) and commit to using it.
+They’ve left their previous product behind and have actively decided to adopt a new system that is much more efficient and effective at helping them achieve their goal.

 Below, you’ll find the best user adoption strategies to drive product adoption and engagement from the moment a user signs up for your product (you’re welcome!).

 Onboarding is vital to scaling your SaaS company and it shouldn’t end at the point of sign-up.
-You need to think of onboarding as a continual process.
+You need to think of user adoption as a continual process.

 What do I mean by continual?

 There is no final stage to user onboarding because realistically, you’ll never stop working on it.
 This is because your company and everything that goes with it, is continuously evolving.
 So, your onboarding must be continual too.
-This goes for not just your onboarding for new customers, but also the onboarding period for existing customers too.
+This goes for existing customers too.

 Take a look at the diagram below…